 HPLC and GC are both methods of separation of compounds from a mixture.
-Whereas HPLC applies to constituents that are fluids, GC is used when the compounds are gaseous or can be vaporized during separation process.
-Both have the same underlying principle of heavy molecules flowing slower than lighter ones.
 While HPLC refers to High Pressure Liquid Chromatography, GC is simply Gas Chromatography.
-This article will highlight the differences between these two separation techniques.
+Thus, HPLC applies to constituents that are fluids, but GC is useful when the compounds are gaseous or the compounds that undergo vaporization during the separation process.
+However, both have the same underlying principle of heavy molecules flowing slower than lighter ones.

 HPLC is high performance liquid chromatography.
 It is a type of column chromatography.
 This technique includes pumping the sample with solvent (the sample to be separated) into a column at high pressure.
 The column contains the stationary phase (not moving) which is a solid adsorbent.
 The components in the sample should interact with the stationary phase.

 However, these interactions are different from each other for different components in the sample.
 Hence, it causes different flow rates for each component through the column, and thus, it leads to the separation of these components.
 Stronger the interaction between component and stationary phase, slower the elution through the column.
 Therefore, the particles with stronger interactions separate from the particles that show weaker interactions.

 What is GC?